jugshaurya/newtechs/graphql-road/README.md

   - ✔ using axios to resolve the graphql queries and mutation.
   - ✔ used : axios
+  - run - got to Section A repo and run code there

 - Section B ✔